Trauma & PTSD Therapy in Toronto

 How Trauma Lives in the Nervous System

-Trauma is not only a memory.
+Trauma isn’t only a memory.
 It’s a physiological response that can remain active in the body.
 Even when you logically know you’re safe, your nervous system may still react as if danger is present.

 Trauma therapy helps your system update these protective responses so the past no longer organizes your present experience.
 This is how healing becomes embodied, not just understood.